tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 | 10kΩ   | 4.96   | 4.5     | 22.3    | 12.11   | 1.23     | 14.9     | [66.7%](http://www.wolframalpha.com/input/?i=(12.11V*1.23mA)%2F(4.96V*4.5mA)) | |

-The module under test with Vin=5V.
+The module under test with `Vin=5V`, `Vout=12V` and a 10kΩ load.
 Most of the current is drawn to power the voltmeter I have attached on Vout:

 ![VariableBoost_under_test](./assets/VariableBoost_under_test.jpg?raw=true)

 ### Enable Function

-When running with `Vin=4.97V` and `Vout=16V`, the enable pin is pull-ed up to Vin with a 10kΩ resistor.
+When running with `Vin=4.97V` and `Vout=16V`, the enable pin is pulled-up to Vin with a 10kΩ resistor.

 Grounding (pulling down) the enable pin disables the converter.
 But this does not cut output.
 It just removes the voltage boost, and output passes directly through